nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/gs.rst

 Pin assignment for Arduino interface connector
 ----------------------------------------------

-The Arduino interface of the nRF7002 EK is compatible with the Nordic nRF52840 DK, nRF5340 DK, and nRF9160 DK.
+The Arduino interface of the nRF7002 EK is compatible with the nRF52840 DK, the nRF5340 DK, and an nRF91 Series DK.
 The interface connectors are described in the following table:

 +------------------+-----------------------+----------------------------------+